Vancouver-West End

 Vancouver-West End is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008.
 It was contested for the first time in the 2009 election.
 Prior to 2009, the riding was part of Vancouver-Burrard.

 This district takes in Stanley Park and Vancouver's densely populated West End neighbourhood.

-Member of the Legislative Assembly
+Members of the Legislative Assembly

-The current MLA for the riding is Spencer Chandra Herbert, who was elected in the 2009 British Columbia general election.
+The current MLA for the riding is Spencer Chandra Herbert, who was first elected in the 2009 British Columbia general election.